lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Finna Steel Christmas** _(02-Jul-18 05:11 PM)_

+_Steely, still in the closet, finds a bug and pokes it, the bug squishing beneath his finger._

 > Ew.

 **Zander** _(02-Jul-18 05:11 PM)_

+_Emmett gets up from the couch and pats Maia._

 > Go relax.
 I think I need to babysit an elf.

 **Bagelwrecker** _(02-Jul-18 05:11 PM)_

 > You almost died.
 I didn't almost diee.

+_Seth tries to point at Emmett and laughs, managing to miss wildly._

 **Zander** _(02-Jul-18 05:11 PM)_